washington state child support

 • If you split custody or have significant visitation.

-• Or also meet other qualifications.
+• You meet other qualifications.

 What if you need to modify your support order?